CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 This file will instruct Docker to create a SQL server running azure-sql-edge, will accept the End User License Agreement, and will define environmental variables to configure the paths to be used for databases.
 It will also configure the ports to be exposed (1433), and copy two scripts into the container.
 These scripts will be used to restore the database export from the container.

-*Note : We are use Azure SQL Edge here as a database container for compatibility - SQL Edge will with on both x64 as well as ARM cpus which come on Macbooks with an M1 chip.
-However the instructions in the workshop are currently only complete for windows and linux, as well as Intel based Macs.
-M1 mac instructions will be updated shortly.*
+*Note : We are use Azure SQL Edge here as a database container for compatibility - SQL Edge will with on both x64 as well as ARM cpus which come on Macbooks with an M1 chip.*

 **Action:** : Copy the database setup scripts and databases